trebeljahr/WD-PT-Berlin-2022/week17/day3/planned/vim-showcase/readme.md

 o makes a new line and puts you into insert mode.

-e jumps to the end of the word.
+b jumps to the beggining. e jumps to the end of the word.

 c deletes a selection and places the cursor. r replaces with some letter